-Finding somewhere to live on your return to Ireland
+Finding somewhere to live when you return to Ireland

-You will need to have somewhere to live when you arrive back in Ireland.
+You will need to have somewhere to live when you move home to Ireland.
 You may be able to stay with friends or family initially, or you may be in a position to rent or buy a home immediately.

-This document provides information about how to find accommodation when you return to Ireland, including how to buy or rent a home, and how to access housing supports if you need them.
+This page gives information on how to find accommodation when you return to Ireland, including how to buy or rent a home, and how to access housing supports if you need them.

 You may want to begin your search for rental accommodation before you return to Ireland.
 You can do this by checking accommodation websites such as daft.ie, myhome.ie, rent.ie amongst others.
 You can search these websites using filters such as price, location and property size to find the accommodation you need.
 Accommodation agencies or letting agencies can also help you find private rented accommodation, however they may charge a fee for this service.

 Other sources include the accommodation sections of newspapers, advertisements in shops and college notice boards.
 You may also find available accommodation through word of mouth or 'To Let' signs on properties.

 Before renting a property, you should view the accommodation and meet your potential landlord, if possible.
 You may need to bring certain documentation from the country you’re leaving, such as references from your current landlord.
 Read about what to do when looking for a flat or house to rent.